kaio-giovanni/axew-store/readme.md

 #### Project setup

-- Execute the commands bellow:
+1. Execute the commands bellow:

 ```bash
 git clone https://github.com/kaio-giovanni/axew-store
 cd axew-store
 gradle clean build
 ```

+2. Please create an `.env` file in the project root and enter your credentials based on the `.env.example` file.

 #### Run project